-Staff and students of Berkhamsted School enjoy a partnership with Denbigh High School in Luton, Bedfordshire.
+Staff and students of Berkhamsted School enjoy a partnership with Chiltern Learning Trust in and around Luton, Bedfordshire.
 Berkhamsted School is an independent school in Hertfordshire operating a diamond structure, being formed of co-educational Prep schools and a Pre-Prep, a Boys’ School and Girls’ School for pupils aged 11 to 16 years, and a co-educational Sixth Form.
-Berkhamsted School was founded in 1541 and celebrated its 475th anniversary in 2015 - 16.
+Berkhamsted School was founded in 1541 and celebrated its 475th anniversary in 2015-16.

-Denbigh High School has a strong local and national reputation as an outstanding school.
-It has 1,134 students between the ages of 11 and 16 and became a converter academy in October 2010.
-Since September 2013 it has been part of a multi-academy Trust called the Chiltern Learning Trust.
-The schools within its Trust are Denbigh High School, Challney High School for Girls, Denbigh High School, Dallow Primary School, Lark Rise Academy, Linslade School, Marston Vale Middle School and Putteridge High School.
+The Chiltern Learning Trust comprises Ardley Hill Academy, Cedars Upper School, Challney High School for Boys, Challney High School for Girls, Denbigh High School, Dallow Primary School, Lark Rise Academy, Linslade School, Marston Vale Middle School and Putteridge High School.
 It is also a member of the Challenge Partners network with the ‘Denbigh Hub’ being one of only a small number of hubs across the country.
 These networks provide a structured and sustained approach to school improvement through training and developing teachers, peer review, school-to-school support and joint practice and leadership development.
 Denbigh is the highest performing secondary school in Luton.

-The Aim of the project is for students and staff of Denbigh High and Berkhamsted to benefit from working with each other in a mutually beneficial partnership.
+The Aim of the project is for students and staff of Chiltern Learning Trust and Berkhamsted to benefit from working with each other in a mutually beneficial partnership.
 This hopes to give students and staff collaborative opportunities, and in so doing seeks to offer them experiences outside their own locality and school environment.

-This partnership occurred because Denbigh contacted Berkhamsted to explore whether there could be any opportunities for the two schools to collaborate in ways that might help to raise the aspirations and ambitions of Denbigh pupils.
+This partnership occurred because Denbigh High School contacted Berkhamsted in 2016 to explore whether there could be any opportunities for the two schools to collaborate in ways that might help to raise the aspirations and ambitions of Denbigh High School pupils.

 Both schools have committed significant resources to our partnership, particularly in terms of providing staff, premises and students to ensure that the opportunities are fully taken advantage of.
 There has been some shared funding of these projects.
 Berkhamsted have also committed funds to provide bursaries to successful applicants from Chiltern Learning Trust into Y12 at Berkhamsted School.

 The following examples of our shared work demonstrate the impact and reach of this partnership:

 In September 2018-21, Berkhamsted School has welcomed 31 Denbigh High School students to Berkhamsted Sixth on fully funded bursaries following their successful selection during the bursary application process.
-The programme has been a great success and the former Denbigh students have settled in well.
-In addition to the fully-funded bursary, Berkhamsted has assisted the former Denbigh students with other associated costs of attending, including uniform, transport, trips and courses.
-A further 6 students from Denbigh will be joining on fully funded bursaries from September 2019 (having been successfully selected from 10 Denbigh applicants).
+The programme has been a great success and the former Denbigh High School students have settled in well.
+In addition to the fully-funded bursary, Berkhamsted has assisted the bursary students with other associated costs of attending, including uniform, transport, trips and courses.
+From October 2021, this scheme has been extended to students across the whole of Chiltern Learning Trust, and ten places have been offered for entry in September 2022.

 The Religion and Philosophy departments at the two schools have linked with a view to sharing resources and organising occasions for some pupils from each school to discuss the content of their GCSE courses.
 Some mutual lesson observations and sharing of resources has already taken place.

-Berkhamsted Outdoor Education Department hosted Denbigh’s ‘Raise Group’ for their Bronze Duke of Edinburgh expedition.
-One colleague from Denbigh also qualified as a Duke of Edinburgh Expedition Assessor at a course hosted by Berkhamsted at the Pre-Prep site.
+Berkhamsted Outdoor Education Department hosted Denbigh High School’s ‘Raise Group’ for their Bronze Duke of Edinburgh expedition.
+One colleague from Denbigh also qualified as a Duke of Edinburgh Expedition Assessor at a course hosted by Berkhamsted at the Pre Prep site.

-The Denbigh cricket teams have visited Berkhamsted to contest some exciting cricket matches.
-The two schools’ Physical Education Departments have worked well together, including the running of a “cricket masterclass”, where nearly 40 Denbigh pupils came to Berkhamsted for a day of cricket, using the cricket nets and bowling machine in the morning and then playing fixtures after lunch.
+The Denbigh High School cricket teams have visited Berkhamsted to contest some exciting cricket matches.
+The two schools’ Physical Education Departments have worked well together, including the running of a “cricket masterclass”, where nearly 40 Denbigh High School pupils came to Berkhamsted for a day of cricket, using the cricket nets and bowling machine in the morning and then playing fixtures after lunch.

-There has been ongoing collaboration between the two schools’ Drama departments with the sharing of good practice, and moderation on GCSE work, including Denbigh pupils attending a production at Berkhamsted.
+There has been ongoing collaboration between the two schools’ Drama departments with the sharing of good practice, and moderation on GCSE work, including Denbigh High School pupils attending a production at Berkhamsted.

 Pupils from Years 7 to 13 from both schools are involved in our shared projects.

 This is an ongoing partnership with the intention of all the activities either happening annually or being superseded by new projects between the schools as deemed most beneficial by the two staff responsible for the link.
-In addition, it is Berkhamsted’s intention to continue to encourage bursary applications from Denbigh’s ambitious and able pupils.
+In addition, it is Berkhamsted’s intention to continue to encourage bursary applications from Chiltern Learning Trust’s ambitious and able pupils.